 Over the past several years, proposals have been advanced at the FCC and Congress to adopt "net neutrality" rules that would require cable operators offering Internet service to provide non-discriminatory access of customers to their networks and could interfere with the ability of cable operators to manage their networks.
 The FCC issued a non-binding policy statement in 2005 establishing four basic principles to guide its ongoing policymaking activities regarding high-speed Internet and related services.
-These principles provide that consumers are entitled to: (i) access lawful Internet content of their choice; (ii) run applications and services of their choice, subject to the needs of law enforcement; (iii) connect their choice of legal devices that do not harm the network; and (iv) enjoy competition among network providers, application and service providers.
+These principles provide that consumers are entitled to: (i) access lawful Internet content of their choice; (ii) run applications and services of their choice, subject to the needs of law enforcement; (iii) connect their choice of legal devices that do not harm the network; and (iv) enjoy competition among network providers, application and service providers, and content providers.
 In August 2008, the FCC issued an order concerning one Internet network management practice in use by another cable operator, effectively treating the four principles as rules and ordering a change in network management practices.
 In October 2009, the FCC released a NPRM seeking additional comment on draft rules to codify these principles and to consider further network neutrality requirements, including two new principles.
-The first new rule would prohibit discrimination against lawful content, specifically stating that broadband providers cannot discriminate against particular Internet content or applications over others.
-The second new rule would require "transparency" in advising customers in greater detail about the terms of service, including network management tool sutilized by the service provider.
+The first new rule would prohibit discrimination against lawful content, specifically stating that broadband providers cannot discriminate against particular Internet content or applications and cannot block or degrade lawful traffic over their networks or favor some content or applications over others.
+The second new rule would require "transparency" in advising customers in greater detail about the terms of service, including network management tool s utilized by the service provider.
 On April 6, 2010, the United States Court of Appeals for the D.C.
-Circuit vacated the FCC"s 2008 order which may impact this October 2009 Rulemaking.
-Legislative proposals have been introduced in Congress to manade how broadband providers manage their networks, and the broadband provisions of the newly enacted American Recovery and Reinvestment Act alr could adversely affect our relationship with a customer accused of violating copyright laws), defamation liability, taxation, obscenity, and unsolicited commercial e-mail.
+Circuit vacated the FCC's 2008 order which may impact this October 2009 Rulemaking.
+Legislative proposals have been introduced in Congress to mandate how broadband providers manage their networks, and the broadband provisions of the newly enacted American Recovery and Reinvestment Act already mandate adherence to the FCC's 2005 principles as a condition to the receipt of broadband funding.
+Additional proposals for new legislation or new or additional efforts by the FCC could impose additional obligations on high-speed Internet providers.
+Any such rules or statutes could limit our ability to manage our cable systems (including use for other services), to obtain value for use of our cable systems and respond to competition.

+As the Internet has matured, it has become the subject of increasing regulatory interest.
+Congress and federal regulators have adopted a wide range of measures directly or potentially affecting Internet use, including, for example, consumer privacy, copyright protections (which afford copyright owners certain rights against us that could adversely affect our relationship with a customer accused of violating copyright laws), defamation liability, taxation, obscenity, and unsolicited commercial e-mail.
 Additionally, the FCC and Congress are considering subjecting high-speed Internet access services to the Universal Service funding requirements.
 This would impose significant new costs on our high-speed Internet service.
 State and local governmental organizations have also adopted Internet-related regulations.
 These various governmental jurisdictions are also considering additional regulations in these and other areas, such as pricing, service and product quality, and intellectual property ownership.
 The adoption of new Internet regulations or the adaptation of existing laws to the Internet could adversely affect our business.